WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The claims in a WLCG token are meant to indicate an identity or manage access to a resource.
 For example, in the authorization schema, additional claims might add restrictions to the corresponding bearer's authorizations: if an unknown claim is skipped, the resource provider may inadvertently offer overly broad authorizations.
 On the other hand, requiring _all_ claims to be processed may reduce the flexibility and ability to add future features.

-To handle this challenge, each token MUST provide a <strong><code>wlcg.ver</code></strong> (version) attribute, whose value corresponds to an enumerated set of claims described earlier in this document.
+To handle this challenge, each token MUST provide a **`wlcg.ver`** (version) attribute, whose value corresponds to an enumerated set of claims described earlier in this document.
 For that version of the token format, the corresponding claims MUST be handled by the implementation.
 Any additional claim present MUST be ignored (for access tokens, these claims MUST NOT be used in authorization decisions).

-Each client library implementation MUST know the versions it supports; if it encounters a token whose <strong><code>wlcg.ver</code></strong> value is not supported by the implementation, the token MUST be rejected as invalid.
+Each client library implementation MUST know the versions it supports; if it encounters a token whose **`wlcg.ver`** value is not supported by the implementation, the token MUST be rejected as invalid.

 Additionally, signature algorithms RS256 and ES256 MUST be supported.